quanpham0805/cs246e-notes/Notes/problem_3.md

 #endif
     publicKey;
 ```
+- This is called **conditional compilation**.
+If the condition is true, the compiler gets to see the code.
+Otherwise, it does not even go through at all i.e, it transformes the code before the it reaches the compiler.

-Choose one of the options to present to the compiler. `#else` also exists
+- Choose one of the options to present to the compiler. `#else` also exists

 **Special Case:**
 ```C++